Continuing Education Module 2 – Public Health Assessment Overview

 Program Description:

-The Public Health Assessment Training (PHAT) online modules are designed to increase knowledge and competency of environmental health practices in the evaluation of exposure to hazardous substances.
-The content of the modules is derived from the method used by the Agency for Toxic Substances and Disease Registry (ATSDR), which is known as the public health assessment (PHA).
+The Public Health Assessment online modules are designed to increase knowledge and change competency of environmental health practices and strategies.
+Content is derived from ATSDR’s public health assessment (PHA) method.

 Objectives: